How to Plan Long-Term Travel as a Family: A Realistic, Step-by-Step Guide

 Planning to leave for a month is one thing.
 Planning for 6, 9, or 12+ months?
 A whole new level.

-What we’re doing (and what you’ll want to research):
+What We've done (and what you’ll want to research):

 Travel insurance: Choose based on medical coverage, child inclusions, and emergency evacuation.